1912 World Series

 103 - 48 in the NL

-As baseball progresses into the 21st century and over 100 World Series have been played, few remember that perhaps the most exciting Fall Classic ever played took place in 1912 between the Boston Red Sox and the New York Giants.
+As baseball progresses into the 21st century and over 100 World Series have been played, few remember that perhaps the most exciting Fall Classic ever played was the 1912 World Series between the Boston Red Sox and the New York Giants.

 The Red Sox, of course, were playing in their new ballpark, Fenway Park, which opened that year, while the Giants were playing at the Polo Grounds.
 Box seats at Fenway were going for five dollars.
 In New York you get get four in a box for $25.